kalliope-project/kalliope_neuron_pushetta/Readme.md

 > **Note:** You must install a [client App](http://www.pushetta.com/pushetta-downloads/) on the target device.

 > **Note:** You must create a channel an get a token key on [Pushetta website](http://www.pushetta.com/) before using the neuron.

+## License

+Copyright (c) 2016.
+All rights reserved.

+Kalliope is covered by the MIT license, a permissive free software license that lets you do anything you want with the source code, as long as you provide back attribution and ["don't hold you liable"](http://choosealicense.com/).
+For the full license text see the [LICENSE.md](LICENSE.md) file.